AwalaApp/codelabs/codelabs/nodejs-pong.md

 Awala requires _nodes_ (i.e., gateways and endpoints) to have long-term _identity certificates_ in order for nodes to authenticate and authorise each other.
 Consequently, each message must be signed by the sender, and the sender's certificate must be attached to the message.
 Additionally, messages bound for private endpoints must contain a _certificate chain_ that includes the recipient's private gateway certificate.

-Whilst this certainly impacts performance, it allows Awala to prevent abuse whilst protecting the privacy of end users in a highly-scalable manner: Nodes can verify that messages are authorised to reach the destination without leaking the identity of the human user behind private endpoints -- and without having to store any authorisation data.
+Whilst this certainly impacts performance, it allows Awala to prevent abuse whilst protecting the privacy of end users in a highly-scalable manner: Nodes can verify that messages are authorised to reach the destination without leaking anything that could identify the human user behind private endpoints -- and without having to store any authorisation data.

 You're going to use [`relaydev`](https://www.npmjs.com/package/@relaycorp/relaydev) to generate the identity certificate for your endpoint.